Gavinar01/DSAMidterms/README.md

 npm start
 ```
 A new tab will open in your default web browser, displaying the React logo.
 Congratulations!
 You are now ready to start building applications with React.
-Screenshot of a successful creation of React App.

 ## References:
 - **[HubSpot: What is React.js?](https://developers.hubspot.com/blog/intro-to-react-for-hubspot-developers)**